Wuhuan: History

 In 71 BC, the Wuhuan joined the Han, Dingling, and Wusun to defeat the Xiongnu.

 In 7 AD, the Han convinced the Wuhuan to stop sending tribute to the Xiongnu, who immediately attacked and defeated the Wuhuan.

-In 49 AD, Hedan, the Wuhuan elder of the Liaoxi district, came to the Han court with 922 other chieftains and "paid tribute" to Emperor Guangwu of Han with slaves, cattle, horses, bows and tiger, leopard and sable skins.
+In 49, Hedan, the Wuhuan elder of the Liaoxi district, came to the Han court with 922 other chieftains and "paid tribute" to Emperor Guangwu of Han with slaves, cattle, horses, bows and tiger, leopard and sable skins.

-In 58 AD, the Xianbei chieftain Pianhe attacked and killed Xinzhiben, a Wuhuan leader causing trouble in Yuyang Commandery.
+In 58, the Xianbei chieftain Pianhe attacked and killed Xinzhiben, a Wuhuan leader causing trouble in Yuyang Commandery.

-In 109 AD, the Wuhuan joined the Xianbei in attacking Wuyuan Commandery and defeated local Han forces.
+In 109, the Wuhuan joined the Xianbei in attacking Wuyuan Commandery and defeated the local Han forces.

-In 168 AD, the Wuhuan established some degree of independence under their own leaders.
+In 168, the Wuhuan established some degree of independence under their own leaders.
 The largest of these groups were led by Nanlou in Shanggu, Qiuliju in Liaoxi, Supuyan in the Dependent State of Liaodong, and Wuyan in Youbeiping.

 In 187 Qiuliju joined the rebellion of Zhang Chun.
 Following the defeat of Zhang Chun in 188, Qiuliju attacked Gongsun Zan but was defeated.
 In 190 he surrendered to Liu Yu and died in 193.
 Qiuliju's son Louban was too young to succeed him so his cousin Tadun became acting guardian.
 In 195 Tadun, Nanlou and Supuyan supported Yuan Shao against Gongsun Zan.
 In 207 Tadun was defeated by Cao Cao at the Battle of White Wolf Mountain and died in battle.
-After their defeat many of the Wuhuan surrendered to Cao Cao and served as part of Cao Cao's cavalry forces.
 Louban and Supuyan fled to Gongsun Kang, who killed them.

-Cao Cao divided the Wuhuan into three groups situated in Dai Commandery.
-The chieftains Nengchendi and Pufulu continued to cause trouble until 218 when Cao Zhang destroyed the last remnants of their power for good.
-Their remnants became known as the Kumo Xi, or the Tatabi, who were finally absorbed by the Khitans in the 10th century.
+After their defeat, many of the Wuhuan surrendered to Cao Cao, who relocated a great number of them to the Central Plains.
+The Wuhuan of Youbeiping, Liaoxi and Liaodong commanderies also served as part of Cao Cao's elite cavalry forces.
+Meanwhile, the Wuhuan of Dai Commandery were divided into three groups.
+Nengchendi and the chieftains of Dai continued to cause trouble until 218 when Cao Zhang destroyed the last remnants of their power for good.
+In 237, the surviving Wuhuan that fled to Gongsun Kang surrendered to the Cao Wei general, Guanqiu Jian during his campaign against Kang's son, Gongsun Yuan.

+The Wuhuan gradually lost their cultural identity as they integrated into the Han Chinese and the Xianbei that filled the power vacuum they left behind.
+They continued to appear during the Jin dynasty and Sixteen Kingdoms period in the 4th century, but at this point, the word "Wuhuan" broadly referred to miscellaneous hu tribes with Donghu backgrounds.
+Under the Dai and early Northern Wei dynasty, "Wuhuan" was used to refer to migrants of any ethnicity living under the ruling Tuoba clan.
+The Tiefu and Dugu tribes, who were a mix of the Xiongnu and Xianbei people, were also referred to as "Wuhuan".